jmaldon97/education-intervention-dashboard/README.md

 - Intervention vs non-intervention comparison logic

 ---
+## Technical Implementation

+This project includes SQL scripts used to define the relational data model, generate mock data, and simulate realistic intervention outcomes.

+The SQL implementation is organized into three stages:

+- **01_schema_and_dimensions.sql**
+  Defines the database structure, including dimension and fact tables, relationships, and seeded reference data.

+- **02_seed_and_mock_data.sql**
+  Generates a realistic student population, attendance patterns, assessment scores, and intervention participation.

+- **03_realism_tuning.sql**
+  Applies targeted adjustments to assessment results to simulate real-world intervention impact and validate analytical outcomes.

+These scripts demonstrate the full data pipeline from schema design to analytical dataset preparation.
 ## Assumptions and Caveats

 - Data is simulated and designed to reflect realistic educational trends